(Back to Zika main page)

 active Zika transmission.
 Women should take sexual precautions

 Diagnosis of Zika is based on a person’s recent travel history, symptoms, and test results.
 A blood and/or urine test can confirm a Zika infection.

-There is no specific medicine or vaccine for Zika virus.
+There is no specific medicine for Zika virus.

 The only course is to treat the symptoms:

 Drink fluids to prevent dehydration.

 medicine such as acetaminophen to reduce fever and pain.

 Do not take aspirin or other non-steroidal anti-inflammatory drugs (NSAIDs).

 If you are taking medication for another health condition, talk to your healthcare provider before taking additional medication.

 symptoms of Zika and have recently traveled to an area